dai-shi/react-tracked/website/docs/introduction.md

 sidebar_label: Introduction
 ---

-React Context and useContext is often used to avoid prop drilling, however it's known that there's a performance issue.
-When a context value is changed, all components that useContext will re-render.
-React idiomatic usage of the Context API is to separate concerns into pieces and use multiple contexts.
-If each context value is small enough, there shouldn't be any performance issue.

-What if one wants to put a bigger state object into a context for various reasons?
-React Redux is one solution in this field.
-Redux is designed to handle one big global state, and React Redux optimizes that use case.
+Preventing re-renders is one of performance issues in React.
+Smaller apps wouldn't usually suffer from such a performance issue, but once apps have a central global state that would be used in many components.
+The performance issue would become a problem.

-This library tosses a new option.
-It's based on Context and typically with useReducer, and provides APIs to solve the performance issue.
+For example, Redux is usually used for a single global state, and React-Redux provides a selector interface to solve the performance issue.
+Selectors are useful to structure state accessor, however, using selectors only for performance wouldn't be the best fit.
+Selectors for performance require understanding object reference equality which is non-trival for beginners and experts would still have difficulties for complex structures.

+React Tracked is a library to provide so-called "state usage tracking."
+It's a technique to track property access of a state object, and only triggers re-renders if the accessed property is changed.
-Most notably, it comes with `useTrackedState`, which allows optimization without hassle.
-Technically, it uses Proxy underneath, and it tracks state usage in render so that if only used part of the state is changed, it will re-render.
+Technically, it uses Proxies underneath, and it works not only for the root level of the object but also for deep nested objects.

+Prior to v1.6.0, React Tracked is a library to replace React Context use cases for global state.
+React hook useContext triggers re-renders whenever a small part of state object is changed, and it would cause performance issues pretty easily.
+React Tracked provides an API that is very similar to useContext-style global state.

+Since v1.6.0, it provides another building-block API which is capable to create a "state usage tracking" hooks from any selector interface hooks.
+It can be used with React-Redux useSelector, and any other libraries that provide useSelector-like hooks.